mariadb-corporation/MaxScale/Getting-Started/Configuration-Guide.md

 #### `passwd`

 The password parameter may be either a plain text password or it may be an encrypted password.
-See the section on encrypting passwords for use in the `MaxScale.cnf` file.
+See the section on encrypting passwords for use in the `maxscale.cnf` file.

 #### `monitor_interval`